StackableRegiments/analyticalmetlx/docs/guide-conversations.md

 title: Conversation Search
 ---

+![Conversation Search](images/guide-conversation-search.png)

 After logging into MeTL, users are directed to the Conversation Search page.

+To find a conversation, enter a query into the search box and click `Search` or press `Enter`.
+Search results are displayed in the table below.

-The search box will be populated with the current username as a default, and a list of the conversations created by the current user will be displayed below.
+Initially the search box will be populated with the current username, resulting in a list of the conversations created by the current user.

-![Conversation Search](images/guide-conversation-search.png)

 ## Join a Conversation

 Search for and click on the conversation you want to join and you will be taken to the [Whiteboard]({{site.baseurl}}/guide-whiteboard.html) for that conversation.

+### Only my conversations

+Check this box to only include conversations created by the current user in search results.

+### Include my archived conversations

+Check this box to include archived conversations created by the current user in search results.

+## Edit a Conversation

+Search for and click on the [Edit]({{site.baseurl}}/guide-edit-conversation.html) link on the conversation you want to edit.

 ## Start a Conversation

 There are two ways to start a new conversation.